mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 Even though /r/homelab may never respect me, on my next build, I'm planning to return to consumer hardware.

 The biggest advantage I see with server components is that they have [better compatibility with server software](/building-a-vm-homelab-2017/#installing-a-host-os).
-Back in 2017, I [couldn't install ESXi until I disabled multithreading](/building-a-vm-homelab-2017/#also-ran-esxi-65), degrading performance substantially.
+Back in 2017, I [couldn't install ESXi until I disabled multithreading on my CPU](/building-a-vm-homelab-2017/#also-ran-esxi-65), degrading performance substantially.
 But that was a limitation in the Linux kernel, and later updates [fixed it](https://www.pcworld.com/article/3176323/kernel-410-gives-linux-support-for-zen-multithreading.html).

 Server hardware commands a premium because of its greater reliability.
-For user-facing services, this quality is meaningful, but it matters much less on a development server.
+For user-facing services, this characteristic is meaningful, but it matters much less on a development server.
 An occasional crash or bit flip on a dev server shouldn't ruin your day.

 ### Consider the full cost of dual-CPU

-This was the first time I've ever built a dual-CPU computer.
-It was an interesting experience, but I don't think it's worth the trouble.
+This was the first time I'd ever built a dual-CPU computer.
+It was an interesting experience, but I don't think it was worth the trouble.

 Based on my benchmarks, the CPU was so rarely the limiting factor in my workflows.
 The most damning evidence is Proxmox's graph of my CPU usage over time.
 In the past few months, I've never pushed CPU load above 11%, so I'm crazy overprovisioned.

 {{<img src="max-cpu.png" alt="Graph of showing I never used more than 11% of my CPU" hasBorder="true" caption="My max CPU usage in the last few months never went above 11% of my server's capacity.">}}

 The requirement for dual CPUs drove up the cost of a motherboard substantially and limited my options.
-Only a scant few support Intel 2011-v3 CPUs, so I didn't have many choices in terms of other motherboard features.
+Only a scant few mobos support dual Intel 2011-v3 CPUs, so I didn't have many choices in terms of other motherboard features.

 ### Remote administration provides flexibility

-Before I used TinyPilot to manage my server, I didn't realize how change-averse I had been with my old server.
-I was reluctant to change any BIOS or network settings for fear that I'd lose the next hour of my life physically moving around machines and reconnecting peripherals to debug and fix the problem.
+Before I used TinyPilot to manage my server, I didn't realize how change-averse I was.
+Changing any BIOS or network settings brought a risk of losing the next few hours of my life physically moving around machines and reconnecting peripherals to debug and fix the problem.
+Knowing that, I never wanted to modify any of those settings.

 Having a virtual console gives me the freedom to fail and makes me more open to experimenting with different operating systems.
 It's always going to be a substantial effort to install and learn a new OS, but knowing that I don't have to drag machines back and forth makes me much more open to it.
 Had I not built TinyPilot, I might have stuck with ESXi as "good enough" rather than taking a chance on Proxmox.